parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 highlighting: true
 ---

 Neustadt.fr started, as many things have, with [a post on Hacker News](https://news.ycombinator.com/item?id=10001996).
-I stumbled on [Jendrik Poloczek's very simple, readable website](http://www.madewithtea.com/) after one of his articles made it to the front page.
+I stumbled upon [Jendrik Poloczek's very simple, readable website](http://www.madewithtea.com/) after one of his articles made it to the front page.
 His website is apparently *powered by [Pelican](http://blog.getpelican.com/)*, a Python-based static site generator.
 I didn't really know what that meant but I was intrigued.

 This came at a time when I was getting increasingly frustrated with the wastefulness, bloat and disregard for privacy in modern web design.
 Not to mention the layers and layers of dependencies.
 People who want a simple website today often end up with a dynamic database-dependent WordPress blog running a theme that has widgets, infinite scroll, lightbox, a media gallery, Google Analytics and jQuery animations built-in.
 And all they wanted was to post a few articles and photos every month.
 It's absurd.